 If you are filing your return or paying any tax late, you may owe penalties and interest.
-Calculate your penalty and interest by using the Penalty and Interest Calculator at tap.utah.gov or by following the instructions in Pub 58, Utah Interest and Penalties.
+Use the Penalty and Interest Calculator at tap.utah.gov to calculate your penalty and interest, or follow the instructions in Pub 58, Utah Interest and Penalties (tax.utah.gov/forms).
 We will send you a bill if you do not pay the penalties and interest with your return or if the penalty and/or interest is calculated incorrectly.